lvh/icecap/doc/intro.md

 These restrictions can be revisited once a prototype has been delivered.

-Capabilities and their URLs are immutable: they are only ever in one of two states; extant or non-extant.
+Capabilities and their URLs are immutable.
+They are only ever in one of two states; extant or non-extant.
 This has the interesting side effect that whoever has a capability URL that's being used more than once, knows that it's going to do (more or less) the same thing that